These rules were last updated on May 29, 2010

 Procedure

-1. The Competition Committee Chair is responsible for conducting the CdCC Club Competitions and for recruiting members to assist with the tasks associated with the running of competitions.
+1. The Competition Committee Chair is responsible for conducting the CdCC Club Competitions and for recruiting members to assist with the tasks required to run competitions, or to act as his or her delegate in situations where the Chair can not be available.

-3. The deadline for uploading images to the web site for projection competitions is when the respective competition uploading is disabled on the web site.
+2. The deadline for uploading images to the website for competitions is when the respective competition uploading is disabled on the website.
 This may occur at any time after 11:59 PM on the Sunday immediately prior to the competition.
 Instructions for uploading are available by clicking here.

-6. Images for projection competitions may be deleted or substituted at any time prior to the submission deadline (see above).
+3. Images for competitions may be deleted or substituted at any time prior to the submission deadline (see above).

-9. Photo titles are required for record keeping.
-The title of each photo will be announced as it is placed before the judge for critique.
+5. Photo titles are required.
+The title of each photo shall be announced as it is placed before the judge for critique.

-11. During projection competitions, the judge will critique the images and assign a score of 1 to 9 to each where 1 is unsatisfactory and 9 represents the best.
-He or she may then make awards beginning with the images scoring a 9.
-If there are more awards to give, the judge shall choose from the images scoring an 8, and so forth, until all of the awards are given.
-Depending upon the judge, other scoring methods may be used, such as pre-selecting a group of images prior to assigning a final scores.
+6. The judge shall critique each of the images and assign a score of 3 to 9, where 3 is unsatisfactory and 9 represents the best.
+After all the images with a level have been reviewed, the judge shall then make awards beginning with the images scoring a 9.
+If there are more awards to give, the judge shall choose from the images scoring an 8, and so forth, until all of the awards to be given out at that level have been designated.

-13. Failure to follow the competition rules as stated herein may result in the mandatory removal and disqualification of an entry from the competition by the Competition Committee Chairperson.
-Disqualified photographs may be critiqued by the judge but will not be eligible to win any prizes.
+8. Failure to follow the competition rules as stated herein may result in the mandatory removal and disqualification of an entry from the competition by the Competition Committee Chairperson.
+Disqualified photographs may be critiqued by the judge but are not eligible to win any prizes.

 Eligibility